StroCOMP: Strong Coupling of Organic Molecules and Plasmons

 19.

-Organic polaritons enable local vibrations to drive long-range energy transfer (
+Organic polaritons enable local vibrations to drive long-range energy transfer (PDF)

 R. Sáez-Blázquez, J. Feist, A. I. Fernández-Domínguez, and F. J. García-Vidal